mdsimon2/RPi-CamillaDSP/README.md

 Previous versions of this tutorial offered python routines based on lgpio and rpi-gpio.
 However, going forward only the lgpio routine will be provided.
 Updates to the lgpio routine implementing group pin writing have significantly improved performance and using Raspberry Pi OS instead of Ubuntu Server improves performance even further.
 In addition, the RPi5 does not support rpi-gpio.

-Install lgpio and oled.py.
+Install oled.py.
 If upgrading from V2 to V3, re-run the step below as pycamilladsp is now installed in a virtual environment and nomenclature has changed.

 ```
-source ~/camilladsp/.venv/bin/activate
-pip3 install lgpio
-deactivate
 wget https://raw.githubusercontent.com/mdsimon2/RPi-CamillaDSP/main/oled.py -O ~/oled.py
 ```